-This same strategy can be used for your brand of vehicles.
+This same car sales training strategy can be used for your brand of vehicles.
 A finite number of people will be selecting from your brand at another dealership.
 Much like all Hostess Apple Pies taste the exact same, so do all beige Toyota Camrys.
 They all roll down the same assembly lines by the hundreds of thousands.
 Since anyone can buy both products virtually anywhere, you need something else to do the talking.

 Once again, there are technologies available to dealerships and, in turn, advertising agencies to assist dealerships in acquiring more same-brand customers.
-The same “us vs. them” strategies and tactics can be employed, but in this case, the dealership is the product.
+The same “us vs. them” strategies and car sales training tactics can be employed, but in this case, the dealership is the product.
 You can offer digital retailing, while the folks down the street don’t bother.
 You can go old school and offer free home delivery, while using hyper-targeting technology to post videos of the delivery on social media.
 You can even optimize your unique value propositions to mirror what your core customers are looking for.
 Most of this would be impossible without the use of emerging technologies.

 Capturing defectors can help sell more vehicles.
 But, please go back and read the begging, borrowing, and stealing section if you don’t remember it.
 Don’t lose money on someone else’s customers while still losing money on your own.
 If someone has the propensity to defect from another brand or business, we know one thing about them: they aren’t inherently loyal.
 Don’t plan on these customers coming back.
 If they just bought a car, and not your dealership, then the vehicle sold itself.
 You got several slices of different flavored pies, but no nourishment.
 What exactly did YOU do to sell them?